TheFreshestPumpkin/FreshType/README.md

-# Gusar
+# Freshtype
 ### Application description
-Gusar is a barbershop web application where consumers have the opportunity to view the company's masters and make an entry to them
+Freshtype is a social network, where user have the opportunity to chat, post, like and comment publications.

 ### Dependencies